teahaz/teahaz-server/server/notes.md

 - cache db connections, so on first message it needs to reconnect but newer ones it just caches

 - not sure but perhaps some of the access related things should be done in server.py for a more paranoid approach

+- find a way to send files without fucking client and server memory
+    - find a way to encrypt these files too